Sloane Stephens: 2024: First WTA doubles, eighth singles titles

-Stephens won her eighth WTA Tour singles title at the Rouen Open in April, defeating Magda Linette in the final, having registered wins over second seed Caroline Garcia in the semifinals and fourth seed Yuan Yue in the last eight.
+Teaming up with Ashlyn Krueger as wildcard entrants, Stephens won her first WTA Tour doubles title at the Charleston Open in April, defeating sisters Lyudmyla and Nadiia Kichenok in the final.
+Two weeks later she won her eighth WTA Tour singles title at the Rouen Open, overcoming Magda Linette in the final, having registered wins over second seed Caroline Garcia in the semifinals and fourth seed Yuan Yue in the last eight.